gbogard/scala3-nextjs-template/README.md

 sbt npmInstall
 ```

 This is provided as a convenience by the `NextApp` plugin.
-However, running external from appears to
+However, running external commands from sbt appears to
 be significantly slower than running them from a terminal, at least on my laptop :(

 ## Development